-- The number of variables is squared.
+The number of variables of the optimization problem is squared.

-This limits the application to problems with up to several hundred variables which is, however, sufficient for many problems related to image partitioning and perceptual grouping.
-Furthermore, the increase of the problem dimension is necessary in order to approximate an intricate combinatorial problem by a simpler convex optimization problem!
-Intuitively, nasty combinatorial constraints in the original space are lifted to a higher-dimensional matrix space where these constraints can be better approximated by convex sets which, in turn, are more convenient for numerical optimization.
+This limits the application to problems with up to several hundred variables, which is, however, sufficient for many problems related to image partitioning and perceptual grouping.
+Furthermore, the increase in the problem dimension is necessary in order to approximate an intricate combinatorial problem by a simpler convex optimization problem!
+Intuitively, nasty combinatorial constraints in the original space are lifted to a higher-dimensional matrix space where these constraints can be better approximated by convex sets that, in turn, are more convenient for numerical optimization.
 Hence, we add: